emanuele-moscato/bayesian-explorations/README.md

   - [Bayesian methods in machine learning](https://www.coursera.org/learn/bayesian-methods-in-machine-learning): quite theoretical, but coding parts are present as well (with PyMC).
 Good if you're interested in gaining a good foundation and if maths (with some demonstrations at the blackboard as well!) doesn't scare you.
 Topics include: Bayesian methods in general, the Expectation-Maximization algorithm, variational inference, MCMC, Gaussian processes and Bayesian optimization.

   - [Probabilistic Deep Learning with TensorFlow 2](https://www.coursera.org/learn/probabilistic-deep-learning-with-tensorflow2): very good course on Bayesian statistics applied to deep learning, all done using TFP.
 Topics like probabilistic neural network layers, the Bayes by backprop algorithm and variational inference are covered.

+- Coding "porting" of famous books: much in the style of the Davidson-Pilon's book, the PyMC team has coded up the examples of some famous books (among which Gelman's and McElreath's) and put everything [on GitHub](https://github.com/pymc-devs/resources).

 - Other books (mentioned exclusively for completeness!) on statistical models and machine learning that also touch some of the topics explored here: